abhinavshrestha-41/abhinavshrestha-41.github.io/_pages/research.md

 ## Publications & Presentations

-**Shrestha, A.**, J. A. Hicke, A. J. H. Meddens, J. W. Karl, A. T. Stahl, Combining multispectral and three-dimensional data from drone imagery to detect forest insect damage: an evaluation of a novel approach in the northern Rocky Mountains, (*publication in prep*).
+**Shrestha, A.**, J. A. Hicke, A. J. H. Meddens, J. W. Karl, A. T. Stahl, Evaluating a novel approach to detect the vertical structure of insect damage in trees using a combination of multispectral and three-dimensional data from drone imagery in the northern Rocky Mountains, USA, *Remote Sensing of the Environment* (*publication in prep*), 2024.

-Hicke, J. A., B. C. Bright, R. P. Hanavan, A. T. Hudak, A. J. H. Meddens, **A. Shrestha**, A. T. Stahl, A review of remote sensing of forest insect and disease outbreaks: Bottom-up and top-down considerations for detection and attribution, *Remote Sensing of the Environment* (*under review*), 2023
+Hicke, J. A., B. C. Bright, R. P. Hanavan, A. T. Hudak, A. J. H. Meddens, **A. Shrestha**, A. T. Stahl, A review of remote sensing of forest insect and disease outbreaks: Bottom-up and top-down considerations for detection and attribution, (*under review*), 2024

 Harrison, G. R., **A. Shrestha**, E. K. Strand, J. W. Karl, A comparison and development of methods for estimating sagebrush shrub volume using drone imagery-derived point clouds, *Ecosphere* (*under review*) 2023.